chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 * Take +1 spirit.
 * Take +2 momentum.

 On a weak hit, your bond is fragile and you must prove your loyalty.
-Envision what they ask of you (Ask the Oracle if unsure), and do it (or Swear an Iron Vow).
+Envision what they ask of you (Ask for Inspiration if unsure), and do it (or Swear an Iron Vow).
 If you decline or fail, clear the bond and Pay the Price.

 On a miss, or if you have no interest in maintaining this relationship, clear the bond and Pay the Price.

 Bonds are not necessarily everlasting.
 Events in your story may cause your bond to be tested.
 How strong is your commitment?
 If you seek to maintain this bond, at what cost?
 When you are forced to act against a community or person you share a bond with, fail in a crucial task for them, or they break faith with you, make this move.

 You should Test Your Bond within the community or in the company of the person with whom you share the bond.
 If an incident forces this test, but you aren’t in a position to resolve it, make a note.
 Then, make this move when you next come in contact.
 If extended time passes without making the test (days, weeks, or months, depending on the circumstance), clear the bond and be done with it.

 If you and your allies share a bond with an NPC or community, and you act together to Test Your Bond, only one of you makes this move.

 #### Aid Your Ally

 When you Secure an Advantage in direct support of an ally, and score a hit, they (instead of you) can take the benefits of the move.
 If you are in combat and score a strong hit, you and your ally have initiative.

 When you take an action to aid an ally (another player’s character) through the Secure an Advantage move, you can hand over the benefits of that move to your ally.
 This represents setting your ally up for success through a supporting action.
 You might be distracting a foe in combat, scouting ahead on a journey, or giving them encouragement as you stand against a dire threat.

 If you score a strong hit when you Secure an Advantage, your ally makes the choice between +2 momentum or making an immediate move with a +1 add.
 If you have an asset which gives you any additional benefits on the outcome of a Secure an Advantage move, your ally also takes those benefits (instead of you).

 In combat, this is a proactive move, made when you have initiative.
 If you score a strong hit, you and your ally both take or retain initiative.

 On a weak hit when you Secure an Advantage, your ally takes +1 momentum.
 But, this advantage is fleeting or your situation becomes more complicated or dangerous.
 If you are in combat, you both lose initiative.

 On a miss, one or both of you should Pay the Price as appropriate to the circumstances and your intent when making the move.
-If in doubt, Ask the Oracle.
+If in doubt, Ask for Inspiration.
 As with a weak hit, you both lose initiative when in combat.

 If multiple characters make this move to contribute to an ally action, all Secure an Advantage bonuses will stack.
 As long as someone scores a strong hit, the target character can take or retain initiative.

 Don’t ping pong this move back and forth between two characters in an attempt to build momentum.
 Envision what you are doing to Aid Your Ally, make the Secure an Advantage move, resolve it, and hand the reins over to your ally as they leverage the advantage.
 Keep it moving.
 Make things happen

 #### Write Your Epilogue